marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 The server advertises its address candidates using ALTERNATIVE_ADDRESS frames, as defined in {{ALTERNATIVE-ADDRESS}}.
 Each frame advertises the complete set of alternative addresses and replaces the previously advertised set.
-The server SHOULD NOT wait until address candidate discovery has finished, instead, it SHOULD update the advertised set as soon as new candidates become available.
+The server SHOULD NOT wait until address candidate discovery has finished; instead, it SHOULD update the advertised set as soon as new candidates become available.
 This speeds up NAT traversal and is similar to Trickle ICE ({{!RFC8838}}).

-The server removes a stale address candidate by omitting it from a subsequent address-set update, e.g. when the network interface becomes unavailable.
+The server removes a stale address candidate by omitting it from a subsequent address-set update, e.g., when the network interface becomes unavailable.

 Since address matching is run on the client side, only the server advertises address candidates.
 The client communicates selected address pairs to the server using PUNCH_ME_NOW frames.

 ## Address Matching